survivejs/react-book/manuscript/03_webpack_and_react.md

 npm i babel-plugin-react-transform react-transform-hmr --save-dev
 ```

 We also need to make Babel aware of HMR.
-First we should pass target environment to Babel through our Webpack configuration:
+First we should pass the target environment to Babel through our Webpack configuration:

 **webpack.config.js**